What Is Content Strategy? + How to Create Yours

 What fresh approaches can you take to generating content that exceeds industry standards?

-Along with examining competitors’ content and identifying gaps you can fill, review your own library of published, drafted, or planned content for opportunities to improve.
+Along with examining competitors’ content and identifying gaps you can fill, review your library of published, drafted, or planned content for improvement opportunities.
 Explore the following:

 What are your highest- and lowest-performing content pieces across platforms?